weberdaniel/reactive-cpp/README.md

 of an Erlang Supervisor - which has different supervising strategies (e.g. one_for_one) and can be used to span complex and distributed supervision hierarchies (called applications).

+# Limitations

+Currently one_for_one, one_for_all, rest_for_one strategy is implemented,
+but not simple_one_for_one.

+Also currently this only works with function object (functor) based actors, not class based actors or function based actors.

 ## Build & Run

 ### Step A: Build and Download external dependencies: